hectorpla/My_TapNews/README.md

 + Add jenkins to automate the dev/op cycle
 + Tests (unit tests and integration test)

+# About heroku
++ package.json in the root directory is a link to that in node_server/

 # Future work
 + Improvement of work flow for the system with focus on maintainability
 + More complicated adjustment of recommended news list